Skip to content

 Recurring Status Check with Timer

-from openavc import on_event, devices, state, log, every, cancel_timer
+from openavc import on_event, state, log, every, cancel_all_timers

 @on_event("system.started")